Davos gathering overshadowed by global economic worries

 “But like everybody, we’re having to cope with the same challenges economically,” he said at a press roundtable.

-Gelsinger said he doesn’t expect the semiconductor industry to work out the supply chain kinks until 2024.
-German automaker Volkswagen is seeing a “clear improvement through summer” on the supply of microchips it needs, Chairman Herbert Diess said on the sidelines of the meeting.
+Volkswagen’s supply chain problems are easing, but it’s dealing with a huge backlog of orders.
+The German automaker is seeing a “clear improvement through summer” on the supply of microchips it needs, Chairman Herbert Diess said.

-While VW-owned Audi has its “highest level of orders at the moment,” customers are facing wait times of year or more, Audi board member Hildegard Wortmann told a press briefing.
+VW-owned Audi has its “highest level of orders at the moment,” but customers are facing wait times of year or more, board member Hildegard Wortmann told a press briefing.

 The aviation industry, decimated during the pandemic as restrictions forced airlines to ground flights and killed demand for travel, is rebounding strongly, said Hassan El Houry, CEO of National Aviation Services.